BlueSillyDragon/AquaOS/README.md

 > [!NOTE]
 > AquaOS currently only has a basic bootloader done

+> [!WARNING]
+> I could only get AquaOS to build on Linux
+> It is unknown if it will build on Windows

 ### Step 1: Clone repository

 If you don't already have the source code, you'll have to clone it using the following commands: